luckinet/loca/03_build_census_database/README.md

 The database of areal census statistics contains official land use, forestry and agricultural commodity statistics from the Food and Agriculture Organization (FAO) at national level and from national or regional statistical agencies at the finest possible sub-national level, if available or also from the FAO, for example via countrySTAT (<https://www.fao.org/in-action/countrystat/en/>) or the FAO Data Lab (<https://www.fao.org/datalab/website/web/home>).

-The variables we are interested in in LUCKINet, are those variables that are already harmonized by the FAO:
+The variables we are interested in are those variables that are already harmonized by the FAO:

 1)  the area covered by the overarching land use classes, as defined in the FAO Land Use data-set (RL) (<https://www.fao.org/faostat/en/#data/RL>).
 2)  the area covered by various types of forests as defined in the FAO Forest Resource Assessment (FRA) (<https://www.fao.org/3/I8661EN/i8661en.pdf>).